-Opera projects include new productions of La damnation de Faust, Pelléas et Mélisande and La clemenza di Tito at Glyndebourne and the BBC Proms; Peter Grimes at La Scala, Le nozze di Figaro at the Salzburg Festival, and Eugene Onegin at both the Royal Opera House and The Metropolitan Opera.
+Since becoming Music Director at Glyndebourne, he has conducted new productions of La damnation de Faust, Pelléas et Mélisande, Rosenkavalier, Entführung and La clemenza di Tito.
+Highlights as a guest opera conductor include Peter Grimes at La Scala, Le nozze di Figaro at the Salzburg Festival, and Eugene Onegin at both the Royal Opera House and The Metropolitan Opera.

 Born in London, Robin Ticciati is a violinist, pianist and percussionist by training.
 He was a member of the National Youth Orchestra of Great Britain when, aged fifteen, he turned to conducting under the guidance of Sir Colin Davis and Sir Simon Rattle.
-He was recently appointed ‘Sir Colin Davis Fellow of Conducting’ by the Royal Academy of Music.
+He holds the position of ‘Sir Colin Davis Fellow of Conducting’ at the Royal Academy of Music.
+Robin was awarded an OBE for services to music in the Queen’s Birthday Honours (2019).

 02 Feb 19London Philharmonic Orchestra Royal Festival Hall